Schedule Your Diagnostic Consultation

 Solar Power

 Greenpeace has criticized Amazon and Twitter for their data centers.
-They have, on the other hand, applauded Apple’s commitment to solar power with the data center in Mesa.
+On the other hand, they have applauded Apple’s commitment to solar power with the data center in Mesa.
 Greenpeace says only fifteen percent of the Internet is powered by green energy.
 Moves by data centers like i/o and Apple are steps in the direction.

 Green Energy in Phoenix